OpenLightingProject/ola/plugins/e131/README.md

 The number of input ports to create up to a max of 32.

 `ip = [a.b.c.d|<interface_name>]`
 The IP address or interface name to bind to.
-If not specified it will use the first non-loopback interface.
+If not specified or no matching interface is found the first "up" or configured non-loopback interface is used.
+Prefer `interface` if this is not desired.

+`interface = <interface_name>`
+The name of the interface to bind to.
+Overrides the "ip" option if given.
+Unlike the "ip" option this will use the specified interface whenever possible at all, especially even if it is down.
+If the interface does not exist an error is thrown rather than picking just any interface.

 `output_ports = [int]`
 The number of output ports to create up to a max of 32.